Loading...

 Establish key criteria

-When choosing a Claude model, we recommend first evaluating these factors:
+When choosing a Claude model, consider first evaluating these factors:

 • Capabilities: What specific features or capabilities will you need the model to have in order to meet your needs?